 In the medieval period, dotted grids of road lines in North Lane were built as a system of tracks around farmland, but by the time they were completed in the 19th century, the area had become a densely populated slum.

-Here you can buy many items from vintage shops, and various essentials for women are available especially in the handmade boutique stores here.
+Here, you can buy many items from vintage shops, and various essentials for women are available, especially in the handmade boutique stores.
 There are thriving music stores for young people and a variety of fashionable cafe shops available for drinking.

-The Royal Pavilion was built by George, Prince of Wales in three phases between 1811 to 1820.
-This pavilion is built in the 19th century, following the Indo-Saracenic style of construction that prevailed in India.
+The Royal Pavilion was built by George, Prince of Wales, in three phases between 1811 and 1820.
+This pavilion was built in the 19th century, following the Indo-Saracenic style of construction that prevailed in India.
 This pavilion architect was John Nash.

 This pavilion, also known as the Brighton Pavilion, is a Grade I listed former royal residence located in Brighton, England.